desi-ivanova/starter-academic/content/post/iclr-blog/index.md

 Second, they rely on a hand-wavy "one standard deviation" criterion to suggest that the decline in performance is significant, without proper statistical analysis.
 We address both of these next.

-### Alternative explanations
+### Alternative explanation: Distribution mismatch

 Mention somehwere: not mutually exclusive -- both can be true and should be evaluated.

-In addition to data contamination, another plausible explanation for the alleged performance discrepancy is a **distribution mismatch** between GSM8K and GSM-Symbolic.
+In addition to data contamination, another plausible explanation for the alleged performance discrepancy is a distribution mismatch between GSM8K and GSM-Symbolic.
+We note that these experiments are not mutually exclusive---both can be true at the same time and should be evaluated appropriately.

 Indeed, there is some evidence suggesting that GSM-Symbolic questions might be inherently more difficult.
-Looking at the example template (Figure 1 above), we can see that the proposed sampling ranges for variables **exclude** the original GSM8K values.
+Looking at the example template (Figure 1 above), we see that the proposed sampling ranges for some variables **exclude** the original GSM8K values:
-For instance: the variable "total" is sampled from $[100, 500]$ whilst in the original question we have total$=62$; similarly, the variable "ans" is sampled from $[85, 200]$ whilst in the original question we have ans$=14$.
+- The variable `total` is sampled from $[100, 500]$ whilst in the original question we have `total=62`; similarly
+- The variable `ans` is sampled from $[85, 200]$ whilst in the original question we have `ans=14`.

-In other words, it is impossible to generate the original GSM8K question from the proposed template.
+In other words, it is impossible to generate the original GSM8K question from the proposed symbolic template.

-A more appropriate sampling domain for both "total" and "ans" might be $[50, 99]$.
+A more appropriate sampling domain for both `total` and `ans` might be $[50, 99]$.

-This seemingly small change in number ranges can significantly impact the performance of language models due to tokenisation.
+[TODO: need to run the analsis and edit this to be realistic as opposed to this hypothetical example] This seemingly small change in number ranges can significantly impact the performance of LMs due to tokenisation.
 Consider how Phi-3.5-mini-instruct and Llama3-8b handle numbers differently: Phi-3.5-mini-instruct uses 2 tokens for numbers $[10, 99]$ and 3 tokens for numbers $[100, 500]$, whilst Llama3-8b uses just 1 token for all numbers in $[10, 500]$.
 To understand the impact, let's model the probability of making mistakes during arithmetic operations.
 Assume there's a base error probability $\epsilon$ per token operation, which increases linearly with the total number of tokens involved.
 For $N$ total tokens in an operation, the error probability becomes $(N-1)\epsilon$ (so that adding two numbers each taking 1 token we have $N=2$ and the error probability is $\epsilon$).